Scarlet-Crystal/Thumbnail-Creator/README.md

 # What is this?

 This is a utility for creating thumnails for VRChat worlds and avatars.
 It offers the following advantages over the VRChat SDK's builtin thumbnail capture:
-- Can perform Ordered Grid Super-sampling
+- Can perform Super-Sampled anti-aliasing
 - Can render thumbnails while in play mode
 - Saves thumbnails to disk, which allows for further editing